-2. To share wedding memories with those who couldn’t be there with you.
+2. Share you wedding memories with those who couldn’t be there with you.

 A professional will structure the photos in a way that visually tells the story from start to finish.
 What better way to share the feelings, emotions and mood of the day than with great images creatively captured and thoughtfully presented.

-3. Memories and emotions are the same, no matter how many people are watching.
+3. Memories and emotions are the same, no matter how many people are with you.

 4. You’ll be able to get beautiful portraits.

 Smaller weddings allow more time for the Bride and Groom to be a little self indulgent, and so you should be – it’s your wedding day!
 Saving time on circulating endlessly with dozens of guests will free up time for you as a couple.
 Catch your breathe, relax and let your photographer capture some stunning portraits of you together and in love on the biggest day of your life.
 When else would you ever have these kind of photos together?